Mo Boy

 Famous people named Mo

-Mo Farah is a British long-distance runner known for winning multiple Olympic gold medals.
+Mo Farah is an athlete best known for winning multiple Olympic gold medals in long-distance running.

-Mo Rocca is an American television personality and humorist known for his work on CBS Sunday Morning.
+Mo Rocca is a television host and comedian best known for his work on CBS Sunday Morning and The Daily Show.

 Fictional characters named Mo